 - Banners may be displayed up to two (2) consecutive weeks unless approved by the Dean of Student Life or his/her designee for a longer period of time.

 - Banners are limited to one per organization unless approved by the Dean of Student Life or his/her designee.

-- Banners must be retrieved from the Information Desk of the building where they were hung (KUC or Student Union) no later than five (5) business days following the removal date, after which they will be discarded.
+- Banners must be retrieved from the Campus Life Desk of the building where they were hung (KUC or Student Union) no later than five (5) business days following the removal date, after which they will be discarded.
 The Student Unions department is not responsible for the loss or damage to any banner.

 - Banner space is available on a first-come, first-served basis.
 Placement will be determined by available space in the requested location at the time of the reservation.

 University events and information appropriate to a campus-wide audience can be added to the Student Union digital informational signs.
 All content would need to follow the digital sign guidelines and be requested at least one month in advance of the event.
 More information can be found on the Digital Sign website.

 Student Organizations, MTSU departments, and individuals may post flyers in designated spaces in the Student Union, Keathley University Center, and James Union Building in accordance with MTSU Policy 100: Use of Campus Property and Facilities Scheduling No reservation is required.
 Postings are removed every Sunday Afternoon.
 Flyers may be picked up from the Information Desk by the following Friday or they will be discarded.

 Registered student organizations and MTSU departments may request permission from the Student Unions department to distribute printed materials such as handbills, pamphlets, etc. Details on where and when these items may be disseminated will be determined on a case-by-case basis, according to the nature of the advertisement and the intended audience.
 Printed materials found around the buildings and grounds in areas not explicitly approved by Student Unions staff will be discarded.